Realistic indoor scene of seedlings under diffused light, illustrating proper conditions without harsh direct sunlight.

 Determining Optimal Exposure Duration

-Finding the ideal balance of light exposure remains critical when nurturing healthy seedlings.
-Experimentation often reveals that too much direct light provokes stress, while too little restricts vital energy production.
-A gradual adaptation process works best when increasing exposure.
-Some growers begin with short sunlight periods, then slowly increase intensity as plants adapt.
+Finding the ideal balance of light exposure remains critical.
+Experimentation often reveals that too much direct light provokes stress, while too little restricts energy production.
+A gradual adaptation process works best, starting with short sunlight periods and slowly increasing intensity as plants adapt.

 Monitoring Seedling Vitality